The phone box where Jo Jo Dullard was last seen

 Despite a major search and thousands of interviews, investigators were unable to find any trace of the missing Kilkenny woman.

-One eyewitness claimed that they had seen a woman matching her description getting into the backseat of a darkly colored Toyota Carina.
+One eyewitness said that they had seen a woman matching her description getting into the backseat of a darkly colored Toyota Carina.
 If Dullard did get into the backseat, then it suggests that there was more than one person in the vehicle at the time.

 Unfortunately, this sighting did little to help the investigation, as the Carina was an extremely popular car during the 1990s.